cyber-dojo-retired/singler/README.md

 - - - -

 ## GET id_completed
-If it exists, returns the 10-digit pratice-session id which uniquely completes the given partial_id, otherwise returns the empty string.
+If it exists, returns the 10-digit practice-session id which uniquely completes the given partial_id, otherwise returns the empty string.
 - parameter, the partial-id to complete, eg
 ```